Justification of Red List Category

 Conservation Actions Proposed

 Survey or resurvey all main breeding populations at major breeding sites, and research its distribution outside the breeding season.
 Conduct research into demography with robust estimates of survival of different sex and age classes.
 Undertake research into reproductive performance and foraging ecology.
 Maintain monitoring programmes at selected sites.
-Assess: i) the status and trends of populations breeding at colonies in the Indian Ocean, especially at Crozet and Kerguelen Islands, ii) the impacts of the recovery of previously depleted populations of marine mammal that compete for the same prey with Macaroni Penguins iii) the implications of fisheries that compete for the same prey with macaroni penguins iv) the implications of environmental change v) further document the decrease in population at South Georgia and v) whether historical genetic bottlenecks occurred.
+Assess: i) the status and trends of populations breeding at colonies in the Indian Ocean, especially at Crozet and Kerguelen Islands, ii) the impacts of the recovery of previously depleted populations of marine mammals that compete for the same prey with Macaroni Penguins iii) the implications of fisheries that compete for the same prey with macaroni penguins iv) the implications of environmental change v) further document the decrease in population at South Georgia and v) whether historical genetic bottlenecks occurred.
 Also monitor threats such as the ingestion of and entanglement in marine debris, including the frequency of marine oiling.
 Ensure monitoring and mitigation of possible conflicts with fisheries.
 Investigate any potential impacts of disturbance associated with tourism.
 Continue eradication of introduced species (e.g. potential for eradication of invasive mice at Marion) as well as investigate the impacts of disease outbreaks.
 Best practice guidelines for reducing risk of disease outbreaks at islands are being developed by the Agreement on the Conservation of Albatrosses and Petrels.
 Once available, these guidelines should be implemented.
 Develop studies of the potential impacts of climate change.

 71 cm.
 Large, yellow-crested, black-and-white penguin.
 Black upperparts.
 White underparts.
 Dark grey to black head and cheeks.
 Long yellow, orange and black plumes project from forehead patch back along crown and droop behind eye.
 Similar spp.
 E. chrysolophus and Royal Penguin E. schlegeli are the only crested penguins with crests that meet on the forehead.
 E. schlegeli has pure white to pale grey cheeks, but light-faced E. chrysolophus are also reported at some sites (although it is not known whether these are local mutations or hybrids).